jguang/i18n.js/README.md

 ## Translation with tokens

-Mismatched number of tokens and replacements will not generate errors, but your output might not be what you expected ;-)
+Mismatched number of tokens and replacements will (probably) not generate errors, but your output might not be what you expected ;-)

     // create a language set